vhiribarren/atom-tetromino/README.md

 - Button to choose start level
 - Button to immediately restart level
 - Implement a score formula and display score
-- Choose in preferences if game must be in a split pane or not

 ## Contributions